denten-books/plain-text/1-metaphor.md

 manipulating a representation can have the same effects and the same feel as manipulating the thing being represented" [@hutchins_direct_1986, 98-99].
 Similar to Heidegger's distinction between practice and theory, the theorists of direct manipulation differentiate between action and description.
 Unlike Heidegger, who thought about tools at hand, direct manipulation theory imagines the handling of representations not objects---as evidenced by the somewhat strained language of metaphor machines in which "hierarchies allow access to metaphors within the library" and "users manipulate sheets in the notebook metaphor" [@pajak_electronic_1992; @glaser_graphical_1995].
-The actual instruments enabling the manipulation of image or word on the screen disappears entirely, giving rise to the immersive, interactive, first-person experience, without the feeling of mediation.
+The actual instruments enabling the manipulation of image or word on the screen disappear entirely, giving rise to the immersive, interactive, first-person experience, without the feeling of mediation.
 "The user of a well-designed *model world* interface can willfully suspend disbelief that the objects depicted are artifacts of some program and can thereby directly engage the